Multilin HardFiber System

 The underlying driver for the HardFiber System is the reduction of Total Life Costs of protection and control through labor and resource optimization.
-This optimization is achieved by replacing individual, labor-intensive, individually terminated copper wires with standardized physical interfaces and open digital communications
+This optimization is achieved by replacing individual, labor-intensive, individually terminated copper wires with standardized physical interfaces and open digital communications.

 The HardFiber System replaces labor-intensive processes with quick installation, off-the-shelf equipment and made-to-order cables.

 HardFiber Cross Connect Panel (for use with ruggedized Brick version)

 Universal Relay IEC 61850 Process Card